koenrane/KR-new-site/content/import/confounded-no-longer-insights-from-all-of-statistics.md

 use-full-width-images: "false"
 date_published: 05/03/2018
 original_url: https://www.lesswrong.com/posts/NMfQFubXAQda4Y5fe/confounded-no-longer-insights-from-all-of-statistics
+skip_import: true
 ---
-> [!quote]
+> [!quote]Larry Wasserman, _All of Statistics_
 >
-> _Using fancy tools like neural nets, boosting and support vector machines without understanding basic statistics is like doing brain surgery before knowing how to use a bandaid._
+> Using fancy tools like neural nets, boosting and support vector machines without understanding basic statistics is like doing brain surgery before knowing how to use a bandaid.
->
-> Larry Wasserman

 # Foreword